wonderland-quests/challenge-research-fpetrora/Research_Challenge_Francesco_Petrora.md

 ### Discussion

 Viewed through a comparative macro-financial lens, USDT, USDC, and DAI delineate a continuum of monetary architectures within the stablecoin ecosystem.
 USDT embodies liquidity dominance grounded in reputation and scale, USDC institutionalizes transparency through regulation and DAI operationalizes decentralization through incentive design and smart-contract governance.
 Each achieves nominal stability through distinct mechanisms, corporate solvency, regulatory oversight, or algorithmic collateralization and thereby reflecting alternative approaches to the classical trilemma of monetary design: stability, decentralization, and credibility.
 Together, they provide a natural experiment in the privatization of money, where technology redefines not the function of currency, but the very source of trust on which monetary systems depend.
 The evolution of DAI also reveals the complex trade-offs between decentralization and stability.
 With the introduction of the Peg Stability Module (PSM) in 2020, MakerDAO allowed users to swap USDC and DAI at a 1:1 face value, fundamentally altering its monetary mechanics.
 Prior to the PSM, DAI could only be created through over-collateralization — for example, locking 150% of the intended issuance value in ETH.
-However, when DAI’s market price exceeded its peg (reaching $1.04 in September 2020) due to excess demand, the system lacked a corrective mechanism.
+However, when DAI’s market price exceeded its peg due to excess demand, the system lacked a corrective mechanism.
 The PSM resolved this by enabling arbitrage between DAI and USDC: if DAI traded above $1, users could mint DAI by depositing USDC and sell it for profit, pushing the price back down.
 While this innovation stabilized the peg, it also reduced DAI’s effective decentralization, as a significant portion of its collateral now consists of USDC, a centralized and regulated asset.
 This shift illustrates the inherent paradox of decentralized monetary systems, where efforts to enhance stability often reintroduce centralized dependencies, blurring the boundary between algorithmic and institutional trust.
 In addition to this analysis of existing stablecoins and their underlying mechanisms, I believe it would be important to design a stablecoin that follows a monetary policy rule, such as the Taylor Rule.

+$$
-$$i_t = 2 + \pi_t + a(\pi_t - \pi^*) + b(y_t - y_t^*)$$
+i_t = 2 + \pi_t + a(\pi_t - \pi^*) + b(y_t - y_t^*)$$

 where:
 - $i_t$ is the prescribed value of the policy interest rate in period $t$
 - $\pi_t - \pi^*$ is the deviation of the actual inflation rate from its target in period $t$
 - $y_t - y_t^*$ is the output gap (deviation of actual real output from potential output) in period $t$
 - $a$ and $b$ are positive numbers

 I was unable to identify an existing stablecoin that explicitly applies this principle, but I consider it a promising development for a currency tailored to staking or lending platforms.
 By implementing such a rule, it would be possible to determine an equilibrium interest rate for the platform, based on a target inflation rate of the previously issued tokens and the observed inflation rate, while also incorporating the growth of on-chain activity (e.g., transaction volume) to evaluate whether the platform is operating above or below its reference level of economic activity.
 The value of the currency could then adjust dynamically as the interest rate changes, making it more or less attractive depending on its yield.
 However, during my research for protocols of this kind, I came across Basis, which sought to implement a comparable monetary framework which can be understood as implementing an algorithmic central bank.